TIGERs-Mannheim/AutoReferee/README.md

 - Clone the repository
 - Change directory into the repository and issue the following command to build the project: `mvn install -DskipTests -Dmaven.javadoc.skip=true`
 - Run the `run.sh` script to start the application

+### Eclipse

+- Download Eclipse with EGit/Maven support (The Java EE edition already contains all necessary plugins)
+- Clone the repository into a directory of your choosing
+- Start Eclipse and add the Java 8 JRE to the list of known JREs.
+See this link for more details: [Adding a new JRE definition](http://help.eclipse.org/mars/topic/org.eclipse.jdt.doc.user/tasks/task-add_new_jre.htm)
+- Open the Import dialogue under `File->Import...`
+- Choose the entry `General->Existing Projects into Workspace`
+- Select the repository directory and make sure that `Search for nested projects` is ticked.
+- Select all listed projects and hit Finish
+- Eclipse will now import all projects and instruct Maven to download all necessary dependencies.
+This can take some time.
+- You can now launch the application by opening the drop down menu next to the green play button and selecting the `AutoReferee` entry.
+If Eclipse did not automatically pick up the launch configuration and the drop down menu is empty you can also launch the project by expanding the **autoreferee-main** project, right-clicking on the `AutoReferee.launch` file and selecting `Run as -> AutoReferee`

 ## Usage